yogijonasson/AI-Summer-School-2025/Machine & Deep Learning/README.md

-# Summary of AI and Machine Learning Course
+# Summary of Machine & Deep Learning Course

 In this class, which lasted for 8 sessions of 3 hours each, we learned a lot of technical things about AI, focusing on neural networks, machine learning, and their applications.
 Here's a summary of the key topics and concepts covered: